Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Rohde & Schwarz (Germany)

 A pioneer in the field, patenting an IMSI catcher in 2003 and selling it to police forces.
 Their early devices provided basic functionality: identify nearby GSM phones and listen to unencrypted or weakly encrypted calls.
+Their flagship MMI (Mobile Monitoring and Interception) systems have evolved to include the "TMSI Catcher" and "GA090" models, supporting multi-band operations across 2G, 3G, and 4G networks.
+These systems are regularly updated to counter encryption advancements.

 Syborg (Germany)